carterjbastian/my-investment-platform-api/README.md

 mongod &
 npm run dev

-# Test your deb connection
+# Test your db connection
 node src/scripts/addMetadata.js # Then hit /api/metadata to verify
 ```

+## Prod Set Up

+1. Create a new default project in Heroku
+2. Provision MLab Add on
+3. Connect to Github Repo and Deploy